balazsbanto/ticket-buyer-bot/readme.md

 1. Clone this repo.
 2. Open in Android Studio.
-3. Grant required permissions:
-   - Notification access
-   - Accessibility access
-4. Install the app on your device/emulator.
+3. Install the app on your device (real device, since TicketSwap might not run correctly on an emulator).
-5. Optionally, customize supported strings in different languages in the source code.
+4. Optionally, customize supported strings in different languages in the source code.

 ## 📥 How to Install Directly
 You can skip building from source by downloading the latest APK from the [Releases page](https://github.com/balazsbanto/ticket-buyer-bot/releases).